kaiyao/battleships-dapp/README.md

 - refresh the page in the browser and try again

 ## Tests
-The tests are contained in tests/lobby.js and tests/battleship.js
+The tests are contained in `tests/lobby.js` and `tests/battleship.js`.
 Each tests the corresponding contract.
+Javascript tests are used instead of Solidity tests because the game requires testing the interaction between multiple accounts, which does not appear to be possible with Solidity tests at the moment.

-Some of the test cases in battleship.js use a contract BattleshipTest.sol.
-This is to minimize the size of the Battleship.sol contract, which was exceeding the max contract size.
+Some of the test cases in `battleship.js` use a contract `BattleshipTest.sol`.
+This is to minimize the size of the `Battleship.sol` contract, which was exceeding the max contract size.
 This contract inherits the main Battleship.sol contract and adds a few functions that are only used during testing - batch actions, changing time, etc.

 The tests aim to test the various scenarios/flows of the whole game, and that the contract enforces the game rules.
 E.g.
  - test that you must take turns to make a shot